The SpongeBob Movie: Sponge Out of Water (soundtrack)

 Music from The SpongeBob Movie: Sponge Out of Water is the soundtrack extended play to the 2015 film The SpongeBob Movie: Sponge Out of Water.
-It was released on February 3, 2015, by Nickelodeon Records, Columbia Records and i am OTHER, that consisted of five-songs with three of them performed by N.E.R.D. and two songs from the cast members.
+It was released on February 3, 2015, by Nickelodeon Records, Columbia Records and I Am Other, that consisted of five-songs with three of them performed by N.E.R.D. and two songs from the cast members.
 The band's frontman Pharrell Williams produced the soundtrack with Chad Hugo.
 The SpongeBob Movie: Sponge Out of Water (Music from the Motion Picture) which consists of the film score composed by John Debney released by Varèse Sarabande on March 3, 2015.

+A fully animated musical sequence, "Thank Gosh It's Monday", was also cut from the film.
+This song was originally going to be part of The SpongeBob Movie: Sponge Out of Water, but it was cut for time.

+"Erase Your Little Sadness" is the theme song for the Chinese version of the film sung by the Chinese-Korean pop group UNIQ.

 Music from The SpongeBob Movie: Sponge Out of Water

 It was announced that Pharrell Williams with his band N.E.R.D would write a song, which is titled "Squeeze Me", for the film.
 It was released as a single on January 5, 2015.
 The band further wrote two more songs for the soundtrack.
 A five-song EP was released digitally on February 3, 2015.